Everett Parker

 Parker was also involved in film and television.
 He hosted the 30-minute religious television program Stained Glass Windows.
-It ran from 1948-49 on the ABC Television network.
+It ran from 1948 to 1949 on the ABC Television network.
 He produced Six American Families in 1977, a PBS television series.

 Each year, "Everett C Parker Lecture" takes place in Washington.
 The event is held to promote telecommunications equity and is sponsored by the Benton Foundation.

 Personal life

 He was married to Geneva Jones from 1939 to the time of her death in 2004.
 They had three children, Ruth Weiss, Eunice Kolczun, and Truman E. Parker.
 Everett Parker died at the age of 102 in a White Plains, New York hospital.